Italian language: Languages and dialects

 In Italy, almost all the other languages spoken as the vernacular—other than standard Italian and some languages spoken among immigrant communities—are often called "Italian dialects", a label that can be very misleading if it is understood to mean "dialects of Italian".
 The Romance dialects of Italy are local evolutions of spoken Latin that pre-date the establishment of Italian, and as such are sister languages to the Tuscan that was the historical source of Italian.
 They can be quite different from Italian and from each other, with some belonging to different linguistic branches of Romance.
-The only exceptions to this are twelve groups considered "historical language minorities", which are officially recognized as distinct minority languages by the law.
-On the other hand, Corsican (a language spoken on the French island of Corsica) is closely related to medieval Tuscan, from which Standard Italian derives and evolved.
+The only exceptions to this are twelve groups considered "historical language minorities", which are officially recognised as distinct minority languages by the law.
+On the other hand, Corsican (a language spoken on the French island of Corsica) is closely related to medieval Tuscan, from which standard Italian derives and evolved.

 The differences in the evolution of Latin in the different regions of Italy can be attributed to the natural changes that all languages in regular use are subject to, and to some extent to the presence of three other types of languages: substrata, superstrata, and adstrata.
-The most prevalent were substrata (the language of the original inhabitants), as the Italian dialects were most likely simply Latin as spoken by native cultural groups.
+The most prevalent were substrata (the language of the original inhabitants), as the Italian dialects were most probably simply Latin as spoken by native cultural groups.
 Superstrata and adstrata were both less important.
 Foreign conquerors of Italy that dominated different regions at different times left behind little to no influence on the dialects.
 Foreign cultures with which Italy engaged in peaceful relations with, such as trade, had no significant influence either.

-Throughout Italy, regional variations of Standard Italian, called Regional Italian, are spoken.
-Regional differences can be recognized by various factors: the openness of vowels, the length of the consonants, and influence of the local language (for example, in informal situations andà, annà and nare replace the standard Italian andare in the area of Tuscany, Rome and Venice respectively for the infinitive "to go").
+Throughout Italy, regional varieties of standard Italian, called Regional Italian, are spoken.
+Regional differences can be recognised by various factors: the openness of vowels, the length of the consonants, and influence of the local language (for example, in informal situations andà, annà and nare replace the standard Italian andare in the area of Tuscany, Rome and Venice respectively for the infinitive 'to go').